jeffreykegler/hoonlint/misc/whitespace.md

 In standard code, header comments are

-* Pre-comments or inter-comments, as determined by their hoon.
+* pre-comments or inter-comments, as determined by their hoon;

+* part of a staircase; or

-* Meta-comments.
+* meta-comments.

-We say a hoon is the hoon of a comment if that hoon directly contains the gap that that comment is part of.
+We say that a comment belongs to a hoon if that hoon directly contains the gap that lexically contains that comment.
-A comment is "directly contained" by a hoon if the hoon contains the comment, but no proper subexpression of the hoon also contains that comment.
+We say a hoon is the hoon of a comment if the comment belongs to that hoon.
-This implies that
-a vertical gap, and its comments, are "contained" by a rune-ish expression if that vertical gap separates the rune-ish from the first runechild;
-or if that vertical gap separates a consecutive pair of the rune-ish expression's runechildren.

 Meta-comments start at column 1.
 Since, depending on their hoon, inter-comments may also start at column 1, only the programmer's intent determines whether a given header comment is an inter-comment or a meta-comment.

+Pre-comments, inter-comments and staircases are structural comments.
-An inter-comment is structural, so that its content should fit the syntactic structure of the code in which it occurs.
+The contents of structural comments should usually be appropriate for the syntactic structure of the code in which the structural comment occurs.

 Meta-comments are not structural comments, and their content may be anything.
 A frequent use for meta-comments is to
 "comment out" Hoon code.